Coding rebooted: Computer Science on Brilliant

 Execute new learning program: interactive puzzles

-We know that the best way to learn anything is by, well, doing it.
-So we packed our intro programming course with loads of interactive problem solving.
 Instead of memorizing abstract concepts, learners get hands-on with drag-and-drop code, solve fun puzzles, and learn through discovery.
-Every step keeps them engaged and motivated to take the next step.
+Each step is designed to motivate the next step.

 Migrate new skills to: Python